d3npa/hacking-trix-rust/injection/ptnote-to-ptload-elf-injection/README.md

 ## Conclusion

-This was a very fun project where I learned so much about ELF, parsing binary structures in Rust, and viruses in general.
-Thanks to netspooky, sblip, TMZ, and others at tmp.out for teaching me, helping me debug and motivating me to do this project! <3
+This was a very fun project where I learned so much about ELF, parsing binary structures in Rust, and viruses in general!
+Thanks to netspooky, sblip, TMZ, and others at tmp.out for teaching me, helping me debug and motivating me to do this project <3